 The history of boilers in British homes goes hand in hand with the history of central heating.
-Early installations featured a back boiler, which consisted of a device fitted to the rear of an open fireplace.
+Early systems featured a back boiler, a device fitted to the rear of an open fireplace.
 Cold water from the feed and expansion tank would enter the boiler at the bottom, before rising to the top of the circuit via gravity.
 This hot water would flow through the radiators and through a coil of pipe in the hot water cylinder, heating the hot water for the taps.
 Even so, only 30% of households in Britain had central heating.
-The main way of keeping warm was an open fireplace in the living room, and electric heaters, blankets and hot water bottles everywhere else.
+The main way of keeping warm was an open fireplace in the living room.
+Electric heaters, blankets and hot water bottles would be used everywhere else.

 Boiler fuel types

 Boilers are available in several different fuel types.
-By far the most common is natural gas – this accounts for the heating fuel in approximately 85% of homes in the UK.
+By far the most common is natural gas.
+It is the heating fuel in approximately 85% of homes in the UK.
 According to the Energy Networks Association, gas offers up to 90% energy efficiency, and the UK gas grid is almost entirely underground, protecting it from cold weather.
-Gas itself offers the homeowner a number of advantages – it is piped directly into the home and one cannot run out of it, unlike other fuel types.
-However, getting a household connected to the gas grid can be very expensive, and any work on a gas appliance can only legally be carried out by a Gas Safe-registered engineer.
+Gas itself offers the homeowner a couple of advantage.
+It is piped directly into the home and unlike some other fuel types, one cannot run out of it.
+However, connecting a household to the gas grid can be very expensive.

-Oil is the second most common type of boiler fuel in the UK, and is used in approximately 1.5 million of the 4 million British households which aren’t connected to the gas network.
+Oil is the second most common type of boiler fuel in the UK.
+It’s used in approximately 1.5 million of the 4 million British households which aren’t connected to the gas network.
 The oil is usually stored on the property itself.
 This generally requires a large unsightly plastic tank, which can take up a fair amount of room in the garden.
-It is possible for the tank to go underground, although this makes installing it more complicated and more expensive.
+It is possible for the tank to go underground.
+However, this is more complicated and more expensive to install.

 Oil-fuelled boilers are larger than the average boiler in the UK (the gas-fuelled combi).
-They are usually free-standing and are approximately the size of a large washing machine.
+They are usually free-standing and roughly the size of a large washing machine.
 In other words, they take up more space because they cannot be mounted on a wall.
 However, they do have their own advantages.
-Some oil-fuelled boilers can actually be installed outside, freeing up space in the home and making the sounds of a boiler much less of an annoyance.
+Some oil-fuelled boilers can actually be installed outside.
+This frees up space in the home and makes any sounds from the boiler much less of an annoyance.
 Another significant advantage is that there is no risk of a potentially deadly carbon monoxide leak inside the home.
 If the boiler is installed in a garage or outbuilding, then any ambient heat from the boiler may actually useful, helping to keep mould away.

-The main disadvantage surrounding oil-fuelled boilers is the cost – they can be several hundred pounds more expensive than equivalent gas boilers.
-The annual cost of the oil may also be a few hundred pounds more expensive than the same amount of gas.
+The main disadvantage surrounding oil-fuelled boilers is the cost.
+Oil boilers can be several hundred pounds more expensive than equivalent gas boilers.
+The annual cost of the oil may also be a few hundred pounds more than the same amount of gas.
 Like most things, it is better to buy heating oil in bulk in order to obtain better prices.
-In small villages and parishes, it is quite common to find an oil buying club, where residents all pitch in together to get the best possible price per litre.
+In small villages and parishes, oil buying clubs are common.
+Residents pitch in together to get the best possible price per litre.

 There are actually two different types of heating oil: 28sec and 35sec.
 The measurement of seconds is actually a measurement of viscosity or thickness, i.e., how many seconds it takes for ball bearing to sink through a column of the oil.
 28sec is raw kerosene and is the most popular type of heating oil.
 It burns much more cleanly than 35sec and creates less smoke and soot.
 28sec is also used in oil-fuelled cookers, such as Agas and Rayburns.
 It is easily possible to distinguish one oil from the other visually: 28sec oil is yellow, 35sec oil is red.